Top 30 Types of Technology in 2026

 Applications & Examples:

-Also Read: 50 IoT Projects for 2025 to Boost Your Skills (With Source Code)
+Also Read: 50 IoT Projects to Boost Your Skills (With Source Code)

 Superintelligence refers to an advanced AI that surpasses human cognitive abilities in most areas.
 It’s built using deep reinforcement learning, where an AI learns by interacting with environments and receiving feedback.
 This enables it to autonomously solve complex problems.